planetoryd/netns-proxy/readme.md

 # Containerized OPSEC networking for Desktop

-`nsproxy` is a single binary that can run as a SUID daemon, or to control the daemon, along with some netns related utilities.
+`nsproxy` is a general networking tool aimed at personal OPSEC networking, primarily for desktop.

 - set your firewall to allow `10.0.0.0/8` of incoming connections (input)
 - install the following, make them available in `$PATH`